Jamaica Healthcare System & Medical Insurance Options for Expats

 Emergency Medical Services

-To call an ambulance in Jamaica, you need to dial 110.
-You can dial this number from any phone, and it will link you to the fire department’s primary dispatch in Kingston.
+To call an ambulance in the Caribbean nation, the Jamaica healthcare system requires you to dial 110.
+The Jamaica Fire Brigade’s EMS operates from only six fire stations across the island (e.g., Ironshore, Negril, Lucea, Linstead).
+In a number of regions, if EMS is unable to arrive on time, callers would likely be required to connect with private ambulance providers or local fire stations directly.
 As soon as the dispatcher confirms your location, they will transfer your call to the fire station and ambulance station that is closest to your location.

 Medicines and Pharmacies